 Why is it important?

 Gastroenterology and colorectal surgical facilities should be in close proximity on a hospital site.
-Colorectal surgeons and theatres should also be available with on-call service, as well as 9-5 weekdays.
+Colorectal surgeons and theatres should also be available with an on-call service, as well as 9-5 weekdays.
 In case of complications and rapid deterioration, there must also be 24-hour access to intensive care facilities on site.

 Access to an IBD nurse specialist can be incredibly important for patients at what is frequently an anxious time.
 The IBD team should be on hand for appropriate discharge planning and follow up.